PRAY TOGETHER

-• Discuss home projects that need to be tended to so you’re both aware of them and are in agreement of what needs to be done and by whom:
+• Secondly, discuss home projects that need to be tended to.
+It’s important that you are in agreement of what needs to be done, and by whom:

 • What project(s) needs to be done inside our home?